akki9282/akki9282/README.md

 👩‍💻 About Me :

-    🔭 I’m currently learning backend web development.
+    🔭 I’m currently learning spring boot and flutter.

     🌱 I am skilled in Java, Hibernate, Spring boot, MySql, Flutter.

-    ⚡ I can do backend development as well as some frontend development using HTML, CSS and JavaScript.
+    ⚡ I can do backend development as well as some frontend development using flutter.

     🌱 If you think that I can help you, then, feel free to reach out.